mimersql/MimerPy/doc/installationguide.rst

 Installation guide
 ******************

-The following section covers how to install MimerPy on your device.
+The following section covers how to install MimerPy.

 .. _sec-SQL-api: